Signed in as:

 A. NO!
 Once you've correctly prepped and removed the old finish, all you'll need to do with ours in the future is a good cleaning before reapplication.
 Any leftover stain will blend right in.

-A. Generally 150 SQFT- 200 SQFT per gallon, pending on the porosity of the wood.
-Remember to thoroughly saturate the wood once till it looks like solid paint after rolling or brushing on it.
+A. Generally 150 SQFT- 175 SQFT per gallon, pending on the porosity of the wood.
+Remember to thoroughly saturate the wood once till it looks like wet paint once, then back-roll it without any more product put on as the last step.
 Be assured it won't look like paint after it dries and cures.

-A. Always do the verticals railing/ post first and the horizontals (flats/floor) last.
+A. Always do the vertical railing/ post first and the horizontals (flats/floor) last.

 A. No!
 This is a one-application product, and you will want to saturate the wood the first and one time fully.
 Back rolling should leave it wet and looking like a painted surface initially.
 As the product starts to cure into the wood, it will take on the semi-transparent look it will end up with.
-On some occasions, if the deck is very porous from age and you observe it looks very dry later in the day, you may have yet to saturate it thoroughly, and a second application will be advised in those areas only.
-Over-application will cause issues for you, as it will not cure into the wood and lay on top with possible tracking and unevenness resulting.
+Over-application will cause issues for you, as it will not cure into the wood and lay on top with possible tracking and unevenness.
+If it's still wet the next day, you should wipe it down because you've put on too much.
 Let it run its course in curing before even considering touching up what you perceive as light areas.
 Chances are the light areas you think need more product are areas of the wood absorbing at different rates.
 Knot holes will show drying first.
 Areas that get an excessive amount of sun will dry first.
 You may want to apply less product up closer to the house that has been in the shade and may require some wiping if you over-applied.
 You want to avoid playing whack-a-mole behind your application with a brush constantly touching up.
 It will end up with a uniform finish once it cures out!

 A. Once the sealant is applied to dry wood, it immediately penetrates and will repel water.
 Rain will only present a problem if it occurs heavily while the sealant has just been applied.
 As long as the deck has been back-rolled and has 2-3 hours to set up, the following rain should be fine.